ilsani/sample-ldap-login/README.md

 # LDAP settings
 # managerDn and managerPassword are the username/password used by the application to LDAP connections, as _system_ user.
+# if you use anonymous LDAP connection comment managerDn and managerPassword settings.
 ldap:
   #managerDn: uid=test1,ou=People,dc=myorg,dc=test
   #managerPassword: Password123!